 Deleted: Generally speaking, summers are getting hotter and hotter.
 Now, homes where a little extra heat used to be bearable are suddenly too uncomfortable for a good night’s sleep.

 When central air won’t cut it, and window ACs are too loud, inconvenient, or expensive, people don’t know what to do.
-Fortunately, there’s a solution that’s been getting more and more popular nationwide over the last decade: Ductless heating and cooling.
+Fortunately, there’s a solution that’s been getting more and more popular nationwide over the last decade: Mini splits, also known as ductless heating and cooling.

 In this article, we’ll look at why, exactly, your bedroom is always too hot in the summer.
 Then, we’ll look at how ductless heating and cooling works.